 Replacement of a good Oxygen Sensor (O2), is a common mistake made by (DIY) mechanics all the time.

-So, before replacing any of these sensors; you must first find the real problem that pushed you in that direction.
+Therefore, before replacing any of these oxygen sensors, you must find the real problem first.

-All of the systems must be in proper operating condition, for the engine to function properly and have normal combustion.
+All of the systems must be operating correctly, for the engine to function properly and have normal combustion.

-What Should We Check, When We Have Those Rich Or Lean Codes ?
+What Should We Check, When We Have Those Rich Or Lean Engine Codes ?

-If there is too much fuel and not enough air; the engine is said to be “running rich”, or “has a rich mixture”.
-It will have a gassy or rotten egg smell from the exhaust; give off a burning effect to the eyes and will make black smoke.
+So, if there is too much fuel and not enough air, the engine is said to be “running rich”.
+It will have a gassy or rotten egg smell, from the exhaust.
+And, give off a burning effect, to the eyes and will make black smoke.

-If there is too much air and not enough fuel; the engine is said to be “running lean.” or “has a lean mixture”.
+However, if there is too much air and not enough fuel, the engine is said to be “running lean”.

-The most common issues for lean codes are:
+The most common issues, for lean engine codes are: